 When it comes to cat pain medication, Buprenex does a job that few other medications can do, and none with as few side effects.

 This is why it’s often the drug of choice for cats recovering from surgery.

 Knowing the potential side effects, you might be hesitant about a Buprenex injection for cats.
-But in my view the positives outweigh the negatives.
+But do be guided by your vet in this, as for most cats the positives outweigh the negatives.